marchoeppner/gmo-check/docs/installation.md

 - ruby v >= 3.0
 - gems: json, rubyXL

-This will be corrected towards the full 1.0 release.
+This will be corrected towards the full 1.0 release, at which point the pipeline will be fully platform-independent and self-contained.

 ## Installing the references